kschweiger/TDDIntroduction/markdown/advanced_topics.md

 # Advanced Topics

-This chapter will cover advanced topics that will be very usefull when testing more complicated code.
+This chapter will cover advanced topics that will be very useful when testing more complicated code.

 Also in this chapter the examples are using the `pytest` module.

 ## Mocking

 When testing your code/class/framework you proabably use external modules or file that you either don't want to test or can't test.
-Mocking is a way to simulates these dependecies (or what you expect as input for your functions) within a testing framework.
+Mocking is a way to simulate these dependencies (or what you expect as input for your functions) within a testing framework.

 A extended introduction can be found [here on RealPython](https://realpython.com/python-mock-library/).

 ### Patching

 One common use case is to patch a function of an external dependency.
-Let's say, that your project includes a operation with the filesystem via `remove` from the `os` module.
+Let's say, that your project includes an operation with the filesystem via `remove` from the `os` module.

-In principl you could write a test that creates a file in the test step, calls the function and finally checks if the function is still on the file system in the test assertion step.
+In principle you could write a test that creates a file in the test step, calls the function and finally checks if the function is still on the file system in the test assertion step.

 Instead you can patch `os.remove`: